jouleffect/jouleffect.github.io/index.md

     <li> 19/05/2022 - Palermo (IT) : Cloud Careers & Job Opportunities </li>
   </ul>

-    Here is the link to the blog page about all the experiences of IT meetings around the world.
+    Here is the link to the blog page about all the experiences of IT meetings around the world:
   <p><a href="https://jouleffect.github.io/hackablog/">HackaBlog</a></p>

   </div>